 Life would always revolve around the growing seasons.
 It was custom for people to clean their homes towards the end of February. (spring cleaning) What it represented was clearing out the old year and making things tidy and ‘new’ for the coming year in spring.

-Many folklore traditions have similarities to folk tales from other countries and they all make for wonderful stories.
-One of the most highly valued customs in Bulgaria is called Baba Marta (Grandma March) starting on the 1st of March and celebrating the beginning of spring.
+One of the most well loved customs in Bulgaria is called Baba Marta (Grandma March) which is on the 1st of March and celebrates the coming of spring.

 Baba Marta (Баба Марта) Folk Tale

 In Bulgarian folklore the month of March is represented by a very old lady known as Baba Marta.

 Baba Marta lived high up in the mountains with her two brothers – Big Sechko (January) and Small Sechko (February).

 Whenever Baba Marta was happy the sun was shining and everything was bright.
 However when Marta got angry the winter became harsh and long the everything turned white with the freezing cold.

 The story goes that during early March a young maiden from the local village decided to take her sheep up into the mountains.
 Her father told her that it was much too early to do such a thing and that this would anger Baba Marta.
 They would suffer the consequences if she was to carry on.

 However the young maiden was stubborn and didn’t listen to her father and left with the sheep for the mountain.

 As her father had predicted, Baba Marta got so angry to be disturbed and so she sent all the blizzards and ice storms after the maiden.